dannynacker/SLSD/README.md

 If you use this repository, please cite the accompanying manuscript:

-> Nacker, D., Seth, A. K., Schwartzman, D. J., et al. (2026). *Stroboscopic Light Stimulation for Depression: Safety, Tolerability, and Feasibility in a Staged Early-Phase Study.*
+> Nacker, D., Seth, A. K., Schwartzman, D. J., et al. (2026). *Stroboscopic Light Stimulation in Adults Reporting Depressive Symptoms: Safety, Tolerability, Feasibility, and Active-Comparator Development in a Staged Early-Phase Study.*

 ---